outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - bias:
           - prioritizing property (buildings, land) over human potential
             - humans can build property and give it meaning or take it away
           - prioritizing similarity
-            - protecting what they can see & what is nearby
+            - protecting what they can see & what is nearby (similarity in position)
+            - working with those who claim similar goals like weapons dealers who claim to be helping them
             - protecting anything similar to or related to themselves rather than empathizing or thinking
             - blaming dissimilar groups (the US & Russia) for their own violence
             - blaming the enemy (Israel & Palestine) for their own violence
             - blaming the past & the dead for their own violence (they did it to avenge someone dead, or bc they had to fulfill their family legacy of the feud, or for 'their ancestors' or 'their people/tribe')
             - blaming the future or people who will be alive in the future (they did it to protect future generations, or their own children, when they primarily put them in danger by maintaining the feud)
           - prioritizing simplicity
+            - not thinking about how war benefits war industry market-makers, to figure out that they were tricked into waging war to profit weapons dealers so they could get profits in the form of financial resources, land, power, laws, etc
             - not thinking about impact of decisions, which is to hurt their cause, their claimed priorities, their culture, & themselves
             - not switching strategies when one clearly doesnt work
             - focusing on short-term goals that dont help their cause, like: